graphql/graphiql/packages/graphiql-react/README.md

 ```

 Inside the provider you can now use any UI component provided by
 `@graphiql/react`.
-For example, you can render a query editor like this:
+For example, you can render an operation editor like this:

 ```jsx
 import { QueryEditor } from '@graphiql/react';